SkyN9ne/Microsoft-Activation-Scripts/README.md

 *   That's all :)

 **NOTE**:
 - On older Windows builds you may need to run the below command beforehand

 ```powershell
 [Net.ServicePointManager]::SecurityProtocol=[Net.SecurityProtocolType]::Tls12
 ```
 * The PowerShell method does not work on Windows 7.
 Use the Method 2 - Traditional instead.
-* The domain `get.activated.win` may be blocked by some DNS services because it is a new domain.
+* The domain <https://get.activated.win> may be blocked by some DNS services because it is a new domain.

 ## Method 2 - Traditional